0x3F3F/0x3F3F.github.io/_posts/2019-11-28-Secular-Trend-Commodity-Cycle.md

-Strictly speaking, my large allocation to uranium as part of my [Electricity Demand]({% post_url 2019-11-15-Secular-Trend-Electricity-Demand %}) theme should be considered a commodity allocation - but I'm choosing to put that in a different silo as has it's own unique driving factors.
+Strictly speaking, my large allocation to uranium as part of my [Electricity Demand]({% post_url 2019-11-15-Secular-Trend-Electricity-Demand %}) theme should be considered a commodity allocation - but I'm choosing to put that in a different silo as has it's own driving factors.

-I intend to play this theme my investing in Royalty / Streaming companies, rather than miners or commodity funds.
+This theme is more general and I intend to play it by investing in **royalty companies** focused on base metals, rather than commodity funds.
+Commodity funds come with significant gold exposure, which I'd like to manage separately.

+## Royalty Companies

 Royalty companies can be considered as a finance business rather than a mining business, providing capital in exchange for revenues.
 Advantages include:

-- Get royalty before deductions.
-Low risk way to gain exposure.
+- Receive royalty before deductions.
+Lower risk way to gain exposure.
-- When commodity prices fall and squeeze miners costs, there is no effect on royalty company.
+- Falling commodity prices squeeze miners costs, there is no effect on royalty company.
 - Better Inflation Hedge: Mining cost increases => Less profits for Miners.
 Royalties unaffected.
 - Not affected by mining issues (cost overruns etc)
-- Upside not priced in (Mine life extensions, Commmdty price increases, New discoveries)
+- Upside not priced in (Mine life extensions, Commodity price increases, New discoveries)
 - Trading at low values to NAV when compared with precious metal peers.

 As well as capturing the commodity upside, it is anticipated that the discounts to NAV